icgrp/ese532_handouts/ese532_handouts/hw3/u96v2_setup.md

     source .profile
     ```
     Next, drag and drop these files over to the Ultra96 in /home/root/.
 Now when the Ultra96 boots, you should be able to connect directly over ssh without having to configure the board via serial.

+### Remote SSH via VSCode (not recommended)
+Using Remote SSH in VSCode to write code directly on your board can be convenient.
+However, Remote SSH installs a server on the board during tunnel setup, which consumes significant space.
+Given the limited storage capacity of SD cards you will get, this can lead to space constraints when you need additional files or further compilation.
+To avoid this, it is recommended to develop locally on your host computer and 'scp' files to the board.